ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-general-add-tariff.md

 ### From time and Value

 For each period, select the time of the day the value is valid from, and enter the value.

+### Days

+Check which days the price is valid for.
+For the price to be added, both the time and the day must be correct.

+If there is one price for Mon-Fri, and another price for Sat-Sun, use two nodes in series, where one handles Mon, Tue, Wed, Thu and Fri, and the other one Sat and Sun.

 ### Valid from date